lennymd/news21-pressReleasesDOJ/dataDiary.md

 # Data Diary: DoJ press releases

 Going through the press releases scraped from the DoJ's website.
+I'm doing this to understand who's actively working on prosecuting hate crimes, who are the people being convicted of hate crimes@@

 ## June 5, 2018